tsduck/tsduck/src/libtsduck/dektec/README.md

 (although it is still technically possible to build a libdtapi.so on Linux and use it).

 On Windows, the Dektec SDK and drivers shall be installed first.
-This is automated in the PowerShell script `install-dektec.ps1` in the `scripts` directory.
+This is automated in the PowerShell script `install-dektec.ps1` in the `scripts/install-wintools` directory.
+It is automatically invoked by `scripts/install-prerequisites.ps1`.

 On Linux, the DTAPI is automatically downloaded from https://dektec.com before the build.
 This is handled in the makefiles.
 See also the script `dtapi-config.sh`